shayonpal/check-reddit-posts/README.md

 ## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See [LICENSE.md](LICENSE.md) for details.

+This means you are free to:
+- Use, modify, and distribute this software
+- Any derivative work must also be licensed under GPL-3.0
+- You must include the source code when distributing
+- You must state any changes made to the code

-This project is for personal/educational use only.
-Please respect Reddit's API terms of service and rate limits.
+Please also respect Reddit's API terms of service and rate limits when using this tool.

 ## Privacy Note